Link-road construction project for the Major Road Network in the UK

 A French expressway project, optimized by integrating ORIS into Autodesk’s Civil 3D

+In collaboration with Autodesk, ORIS was used by an engineering firm for a 30-km standard expressway project in France.
 ORIS was integrated into Autodesk’s Civil 3D software and enabled to generate several pavement structures, with the aim of comparing costs and carbon impact.
 While the pavement options were substantially equivalent in terms of mechanical performance and were all compliant with French pavement standards, this approach made it possible to identify in only a few minutes a design structure that had a much better performance in terms of costs and carbon footprint.
 The robustness of the solution was also ensured taking into account the combinatorial calculations offered, justifying many options in the region.
 With this approach, the engineering firm’s public client was able to arbitrate its project between cost profile, carbon impact and enhanced circular economy.

-Carbon footprint of the project potentially reduced by 40%
+- Carbon footprint of the project potentially reduced by 40%

-An estimated cost decrease of about 7% at the pre-project stage
+- An estimated cost decrease of about 7% at the pre-project stage